Chester v Darlington

 3N, 1931.
 Added City to name 1983, left Sealand Rd ground 1990.

-Admission prices (2023/24) Prices to be confirmed.
-Last season away fans used the Swettenham Chemists’ Community West Stand.
-Prices were Adult £18; concessions (OAPs/students) £15; ages 18-21 £13; ages 12 to 17 £4 and Under 12s free.
+Admission prices (2025/26) Last season away fans used the Swettenham Chemists’ Community West Stand.
+Prices there are Adult £19, £18 in advance; concessions (OAPs/students) £17 - £16 in advance; ages 18-21 £13, £12 advance; ages 12 to 17 £6 (£5 adv) and Under 12s £3 or £1 in advance.
 You can buy them online here or use cards or Google/Apple Pay at the turnstile.
 Cash is not accepted. |

 Distance from Darlington 2hr 29 minutes (152 miles) From the North: Take the M56 until Junction 16, the end of the motorway, and turn left at the roundabout (signs A5117, North Wales and Queensferry).
 After half a mile, take a left at the Little Chef roundabout onto the A540 (signposted Chester).
 Another 3.5 miles, take the third exit on the roundabout (signposted Queensferry A5480) onto the Deva Link road.
 Straight ahead at the next roundabout and by Stokers Furniture/Tesco go across the crossroads into Bumpers Lane - the ground is on the right.
 Parking: The club car park costs £2.